vivekchandnirala/Restaurant-Bot/README.md

-# 🇮🇳 Indian Restaurant Bot — Full-Stack Web Application
+#Indian Restaurant Bot — Full-Stack Web Application

 Welcome to the **Restaurant Bot**, a dynamic full-stack web app to simplify your dining experience.
 This project was developed as the final submission for the **Node.js Internship at Celebal Technologies**.